oerg866/win98-quickinstall/README.md

 An example sequence could look like this:

 ![](assets/usbboot1.png)![](assets/usbboot2.png)

+**Note:** Unlike the CD/DVD bootloader, the boot menu of the USB image starts QuickInstall *with* ACPI/APIC support by default, since USB booting is mostly done on newer machines that support it properly.
+The menu offers separate entries to boot without APIC/ACPI and/or without ATA DMA for problematic hardware.

 ### Writing the bootable USB image to a USB flash drive, SD or CF card <!-- omit from toc -->